mheiges/vagrant-irods_ugm2015/README.md

 The Vagrantfile defines three virtual machines: `ies`, `rs1` and `client`.
 They are all based on the same Ubuntu box.

-Running `vagrant up` will start all three guest machines.
+Running `vagrant up` will start all three guest machines and install iRODS software.
 Alternatively you can start them individually by name, e.g. `vagrant up ies`.

 There are install scripts that Vagrant will run on each of these hosts to prepare them for their intended roles.
 These scripts are simple